padeir0/millipascal/test_suite/readme.md

 Tests in the `base` folder do not use asm procedures, and are (should be) architecture independent.

-Tests in `linux_amd64` should work on OS linux and arch amd64.
+Tests in `linux` should work on linux.

+Tests in `stdlib` are also meant to work on linux, but are much larger programs.